 Our feedback falls into three categories: required changes, highly recommended revisions, and suggested revisions.

 The “front matter” of the document has different pagination and margin formatting.
-The front matter consists of the title pages, dedication, acknowledgements, TOC, List of Tables, and List of Figures.
+The front matter consists of the title pages, dedication, acknowledgements, Table of Contents (TOC), List of Tables, and List of Figures.
 There should be no page numbers on the first few pages.
 Roman numeral pagination of the remaining pages of the front matter begin at the TOC.
-The pagination is different in the TOC, using roman numerals, to ensure that the first page of Chapter/Section 1 begins at Page 1.
+The pagination is different in the TOC, using roman numerals, to ensure that the first page of Chapter/Section 1 begins at page 1.
 In addition, the top and bottom margins are different to accommodate the different locations of the page numbers (at the bottom, center of the page for front matter; top right corner for the body of the document).

 The order and pagination of the preliminary pages are as follows:

 Starting with the first page of the TOC, set the page numbers in lowercase roman numerals, centered in the footer, 1 in. from bottom of the page.

 Page 1 is the first page of Chapter/Section 1 (not the first page of the TOC).
 Page numbers appear in the upper right on all pages of the chapters, references, and appendices.

 Title pages, abstract, dedication, acknowledgements, and TOC, including lists of tables and figures